solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 1) reguline iron, which has fused with much of the exterior crust in little kernels and tines, is very pliable and viscous and makes a white, thick shiny filing streak,

+2) pyrites,

+3) small, flattened, angular grains, which are distinguished by their blackish gray color, shell-like breakage, glistening appearance, and greater hardness,

+4) still other tiny kernels of whiter and yellowish color, the translucent and shimmering be.
+According to his analysis, the meteoritic stone is comprised of:

 ...